 As a new parent, you’re bound to wonder if your baby is getting enough sleep.

-How much sleep each individual baby needs will vary slightly.
-Bellow guide will give you a general idea about sleep requirements of infants, babies and toddlers.
+How much sleep each individual baby gets will therefore vary.
+Bellow guide will give you a general idea about sleep requirements of infants, babies, toddlers and preschoolers.

 The above table shows total recommended sleep per age group (source: The National Sleep Foundation).

 You can see that the range is huge and there could be a few hours difference in total sleep for babies the same age.
 You will also find that some babies don’t fit this chart.
 And that doesn’t necessarily mean they have a sleep problem.

 It’s important to remember that every baby is different, and your little one may need more or less sleep than suggested above.
 This are recommendations and there’s always some wiggle room on either side of the range.

 If your baby is happy and content, if he’s developing normally, wants to play and interact, he is most likely getting enough sleep.